 THE OYBC TODAY

-The Ohio Young Birders Club is a program of Black Swamp Bird Observatory (BSBO) designed to encourage, educate, and empower our youth conservation leaders.
-Each month student members can participate in field trips to exciting places in Ohio.
-In addition to field trips and outings, members participate in service projects focused on habitat restoration and conservation projects such as building Barn Owl nest boxes and monitoring Bluebird trails.
+The mission of the Ohio Young Birders Club is to encourage, educate, and empower our youth conservation leaders.
+Each month student members can participate in fun and exciting field trips to exciting places in Ohio.
+In addition to field trips, members participate in service projects focused on habitat restoration and conservation projects such as building Barn Owl nest boxes and monitoring Bluebird trails.

 The most inspiring event in conservation...
 ANNUAL OHIO YOUNG BIRDERS CONFERENCE

 The keystone event for The Ohio Young Birders Club is the annual Ohio Young Birders Conference.
 The event includes presentations by student members, a keynote address by a regional, national, or international youth conservation leader, and field trip outings.
 Because the event is such a powerful experience, the conference draws participants from throughout Ohio and many other states.
 The annual conference provides a venue for our members to present their experiences in a professional conference setting.
 The preparation and delivery of these presentations gives the youth a sense of pride, and boosts their self-confidence.
 Public speaking is an important career skill, and this conference is often the first exposure to this critical area of professionalism.
 Former OYBC members often reflect back on the conference experience as they apply for colleges and for employment.
 And for all members of the audience, students and adults, watching our youth conservation leaders deliver interesting and informative presentations is tremendously inspiring!
 This is especially true for the younger kids in the audience, as the conference provides an important and valuable opportunity to be educated and empowered by seeing their peers deliver these dynamic presentations.